panchomb/ie-exercise-3/modules/storage/storage-account/blob-service/container/README.md

 ### Parameter: `metadata`

 A name-value pair to associate with the container as metadata.
 - Required: No
 - Type: object
 - Default: `{}`

+### Parameter: `name`

+The name of the storage container to deploy.
+- Required: Yes
+- Type: string

 ### Parameter: `publicAccess`

 Specifies whether data in the container may be accessed publicly and the level of access.
 - Required: No
 - Type: string
 - Default: `'None'`